 In the Yard: Rosies Invade the Charlestown Navy Yard

-Join us and the National Parks of Boston for a two-day extravaganza celebrating the role of women workers at the Charlestown Navy Yard!
+Join the National Parks of Boston for a two-day extravaganza celebrating the role of women workers at the Charlestown Navy Yard!

 Thousands of women worked at the Charlestown Navy Yard during World War II.
 They fulfilled roles from painters to welders, and riveters to sheet metal workers.
 Their efforts played a critical role in the outcome of the war and left a lasting mark on American history.
 Come join us in remembering and celebrating the work of these Shipbuilding Women of the Navy!